iRobotEducation/create3_docs/docs/faq/faq.md

 ![An illustration showing the Create® 3 robot being placed on its dock](data/setup-1-1.png "Placing the robot on the dock")
 ![An illustration showing the Create® 3 charging, with the percentage of its ring glowing white indicating the charge level](data/setup-1-2.png "Charging Indicators")<br>
 To power your robot on, plug your charging dock in and place the robot on the dock.
+The green LED on the dock will turn on for a few seconds to indicate that charging has begun.
 It may take your robot several minutes to charge.
 While charging, the Create® 3 light ring will show a spinning, bright white light.
+If the battery was dead, the robot will show a red spinning light until it reaches the minimum threshold.
 When fully charged, the light ring will glow a dim white.

 #### Part 2: Update the Robot